 Code Style¶

-This guide covers formatting and visual presentation of code.
-For guidance on code organization, patterns, and architectural decisions, see Practices.
+This guide covers language-neutral formatting and visual presentation principles.
+For broader design and architecture guidance, see the practices guide.

 General¶